athoune/swarming/README.md

 State of the project
 --------------------

-Fighting with callback, polling and select, the old way
+Fighting with callback, polling and select, the old way.

+python-mosquitto package on Debian is old and use ctype binding.
+Current lib is pure python.
+Paho project is eating Mosquitto.

 Python's hard synchronicity is weird when you already put a foot in the land of asynchronicity.